A Commitment to Sharing

 For their part, Gerry and Marguerite Lenfest say they feel good about themselves.
-Lenfest made his fortune when he sold his cable company to Comcast in 2000, a $1.2 billion transaction.
+Lenfest made his fortune when he sold his cable company to Comcast in 2000, a US $1.2 billion transaction.
 “The greatest achievement in life is how you feel about yourself.
-Donating your wealth and seeing that it has a positive impact in other people, greatly improves this feeling,” they remarked in their letter of motivation.
+Donating your wealth and seeing that it has a positive impact on other people, greatly improves this feeling,” they remarked in their letter of motivation.

 Forbes magazine estimates that these first 40 American members of The Giving Pledge could donate about 150 billion dollars to philanthropic purposes, taking into account the fortunes they have accumulated.

 The project initiated by Buffet and Gates is not limited to the United States.
-This year, 12 new fortunes from around the world will join the initiative.
-Billionaires from Australia, Germany, India, Malaysia, Russia, South Africa, Ukraine and the United Kingdom are already part of the project.
+By now, other fortunes from around the world have made the pledge.
+Billionaires from Australia, Germany, India, Malaysia, Russia, South Africa, Ukraine, and the United Kingdom are already part of the project.

 Their nationalities may be different, but the aim of these philanthropists remains the same.
 “I am also very conscious that a person needs very little money to support himself and his family, and it brings home the sense that when one is blessed with great wealth, beyond what is needed, one has a moral and social responsibility to make good use of that money.”
 That is how Vincent Tan Chee Yioun explained in a letter his reasons to join the project.

-With this group of new international philanthropists and other Americans who have joined this cause, The Giving Pledge already has 105 members.
-That represents more than one hundred moral commitments to give donations without any legal contracts.
+With this group of international philanthropists and other Americans who have joined this cause, The Giving Pledge already has more than 100 members committed to donating their fortunes without any legal contracts.
 “Our hope is that the effort will continue for generations to come,” declared Buffett and Gates. ■